Above: The code names used for D-Day beach landings

 Above: Europe's gratitude cannot be overstated.
 Museums and monuments are everywhere.

 Normandy, June 6, 1944

-It is unknown who carved the symbolic plane in the sand, but the gratitude of European survivors and their descendants remains legendary.
+Above: It is unknown who carved the symbolic plane in the sand, but the gratitude of European survivors and their descendants remains legendary.
 To quote their ancestors, "The sight of Allied planes on June 6th was the best day of our lives.
-It meant our prayers had been answered."
-Allied Forces of WW2 are honored in museums and monuments all over Europe.
-Even the locals build humble memorials for every Allied crash site they find.
+It meant our desperate prayers had been answered."
+Allied Forces of WW2 are honored throughout Europe in museums, monuments and even homemade sculptures built by survivors and their descendants.

-An unknown tourist caught a soldier lost in thought while guarding Normandy Beach.
+Above: An unknown tourist caught this soldier lost in thought while guarding Normandy Beach.